Graduate Training in Neuroscience

 University of Washington

-Thank you for your interest in the Graduate Program in Neurobiology and Behavior at the University of Washington.
+Thank you for your interest in the Graduate Program in Neuroscience at the University of Washington.
 Our program accepts applications for Autumn Quarter admission only.
 The fee for the Graduate School application is $85.00.

 We do not accept Graduate Non-Matriculated (GNM) students.Please turn in your application materials as soon as possible after Oct.
 1, in case we have questions or there is a problem with your file.